 Digitalisation opens a plethora of possibilities for drivers to experience a journey that is specifically tailored to their needs.
 With Fixico’s platform, for example, organisations can identify the optimal body repair shop for each repair that comes in.
 This shop is identified by intelligent systems that connect unique driver- damage- and vehicle information to suitable repairers.
 This means that the selected repairer will always have the necessary certifications, expertise and equipment in-house, but also that any other requirements are met with.
 Think of, for example, being in the direct vicinity of the driver, offering preferred additional services, having an outstanding rating, and being available at a moment that suits the driver best.
 By personalising the approach, drivers will feel like they are treated as an individual, which raises their satisfaction.

 Regular updates prevent miscommunication and keep drivers in the know.
 After submitting a damage report, most drivers would like to know if it is received, approved and what to do next.
 As soon as a body repair shop is selected, drivers want to receive information about the repairer, how the damage is getting repaired, when the repair can get started and when it’s done.
 During the repair, drivers prefer to know if everything is going according to plan.

 Having access to the real-time status of a repair will raise drivers’ satisfaction, even if the repair doesn’t go as planned.
 According to research conducted by Mitchell, a customer who will receive their repaired vehicle a day late but is kept informed will be more satisfied than a customer who received their vehicle on time but was not updated during the process.

 Of course, having a damaged car will always be a frustrating event for drivers; making the way they experience their repair journey even more important.
-Digitalisation offers many opportunities for organisations to accommodate better to their drivers’ needs.
+Digitalisation offers many opportunities for organisations to accommodate better to drivers’ needs.
 By understanding those needs and offering innovative ways of meeting them, organisations can substantially increase driver satisfaction.